chyannegalloway/End-To-End-E-commerce-Data-Analysis-Project/README.md

 ```
 ### Sales Performance Analysis

 Here, I answered basic business questions; 'How much revenue did the business generate?' and 'How does revenue change over time?'.
+I also determined the rolling 3-month and quarterly revenue.

 ### Order Analysis